DocumentationWorkfrontWorkfront Guide

 • The information displayed here also displays in the system-level Resource Planner or Scenario Planner.

-• After budgeting your resources, the Budgeted Labor Cost of the project displays in the Resource Budgeting area if the roles are associated with Cost per Hour rates.
-The Budgeted Labor Cost displays in the currency of the project.
+• After budgeting your resources, the project’s Budgeted Labor Cost displays in the Resource Budgeting area if the roles are associated with Cost per Hour rates.
+The Budgeted Labor Cost displays in the project’s currency.

 IMPORTANT